The Science behind the SP Shooting Aid

 The SP is placed on the right side for right-handed shooters and on the left for left-handed shooters.
 The constant image of the SP in your peripheral vision will add consistency in the shot picture and will control the eye taking the shot – remember only the eye over the rib can see the SP so only this eye is being stimulated, It is critical that the opposite eye can’t see the SP.

-Shooters spend a lot of money on equipment, practising and travel but overlook a vital aspect.
-Over 85% suffer from some form of eye dominance issue, so they aren’t fully in control of the eye on the gun.
+Shooters spend a lot of money on equipment, practicing and travel but overlook a vital aspect.
+Most suffer from some form of eye dominance issue, so they aren’t fully in control of the eye on the gun.
 This can lead to frustrating and inconsistent results.

 The development of the SP started after the inventor couldn’t find a suitable commercial solution to control his eye dominance issue.
 Wanting a discreet solution that wouldn’t distract the shooter and could be used gun up or gun down to give total control of the eye on the gun, the industry was void of a solution.